Homemade Chalk Paint Dresser Makeover

 Topcoat with Polyurethane Again

-After the 2 coats of paint were dry, I sprayed the dresser again with a topcoat, so I ended up with 3 coats of topcoat on all of it.
+After the 2 coats on that drawer were dry, I finished everything again with a topcoat, so I ended up with 3 coats of topcoat on all of it.

 Did you keep track of how many coats of everything I used??
 I lost track haha.
 Learn more about the best topcoats for painting furniture here.